R6 Class Representing an `R6Experiment`

 Experimental parameters can be either uncertainties or decision levers.

-Every parameter defined in this function can be accessed within the model by using experimental_parameters$param_name
+Every parameter defined in this function can be accessed within the model by using experimental_parameters$param_name.

 Method set_design()